Make sure you meet the entry requirements for this programme.

 Applications for postgraduate programmes of study can usually be made throughout the year.
-When applying for a taught postgraduate programme, please check for any submission deadlines with the Plymouth University Peninsula Schools of Medicine and Dentistry Admissions team (contact details below).
+When applying for a taught postgraduate programme, please check for any submission deadlines with the Faculty of Health Admissions team (contact details below).

-Check the closing date and apply as early as possible as our programmes are popular.
+Please contact the admissions team for the closing date for this programme.
+Applicants are advised to apply as early as possible as places are limited.

 More information and advice for applicants can be referenced in our online admissions policy for taught programmes.
 Prospective students are advised to read the policy before making an application to the University.

 For more information contact the Faculty of Health Admissions team.

 If you would like to speak to one of our course information advisors, please contact us:

 Faculty of Health

 The John Bull Building

 You will normally receive a decision on your application within four weeks of us receiving your application.
 You may be asked to provide additional information, to take part in an interview (which in the case of overseas students may be by telephone or video conference) or you will be sent a decision by letter or email.

 The University aims to make the application procedure as simple and efficient as possible.
 Our Admissions and Course Information team is on hand to offer help and can put you in touch with the appropriate faculty if you wish to discuss any programme in detail.
 The Doctoral College is also available to answer any queries on our postgraduate research degrees.